jatanRT/eprscope/README.md

 [SpecProFi](https://www.radicals.uni-freiburg.de/de/software) or [CW EPR Scripts by Emilien Etienne](https://bip.cnrs.fr/epr-facility/software-and-scripts/).
-Rather, it may be considered like a complimentary 📦 or toolbox with practical functions which have to be otherwise performed by several proprietary tools.
+Rather, it may be considered like a complementary 📦 or toolbox with practical functions which have to be otherwise performed by several proprietary tools.
 For instance, like acquisition/processing software, supplied by the EPR spectrometer manufacturers (see